pananton/busrpc-spec/busrpc.md

 * files from the namespace directory contain namespace-scoped types
 * files from the class directory contain class-scoped types
 * files from the method directory contain method-scoped types
-* files from the services root directory and it's subdirectories contain types that are not considered part of the API; this types can use any other types, however, are not visible by themselves for the API types because they are defined out of the API global scope
+* files from the services root directory and it's subdirectories contain structures and enumerations that are not considered part of the public API and visibility rules do not apply to them

 ## Protobuf package names

 Busrpc directory layout determines the hierarchy of the protobuf [packages](https://developers.google.com/protocol-buffers/docs/proto3#packages):
 * top-level package name should be `busrpc`
-* other package names follow directory hierarchy, for example, content of the *api/api.proto* file (as well as any other file in the API root directory) should be placed into `busrpc.api` package
+* other package names follow directory hierarchy, for example, content of the *api/busrpc.proto* file (as well as any other file in the API root directory) should be placed into `busrpc.api` package

 ## Namespace description file

-Namespace description file *namespace.proto* must always contain definition of the namespace descriptor `NamespaceDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the namespace by means of a nested types.
-Current version of the busrpc specification does not define any nested types with special meaning, however, empty namespace descriptor still must be provided:
+Namespace description file *namespace.proto* must always contain definition of the namespace descriptor `NamespaceDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the namespace by means of a predefined nested types.
+Current version of the specification does not define any nested type with a special meaning, still empty descriptor still must be provided:

 ```
 // file api/chat/namespace.proto